giladbarnea/spaceup/SPEC.md

 # Spaceup Spec

-## Intro

-Spaceup utilizes indentation for structure and hierarchy, translating it to headings.
+Spaceup is Markdown with `//` comments and indentation for document structure, replacing `#` headings.
-Besides this:
-- It supports all but niche Markdown features, sans `#` headings and indented blocks
-- Supports `//` comments

 ## Examples